-Students will return their MacBook Air (including power cords, protective cover, and any other district- or school-issued accessories) to their school before any extended breaks.
+MacBook Air devices (including power cords, protective cover, and any other district- or school-issued accessories) will be returned to each school before the summer break.

-Financial responsibility for loss or damage of a MacBook Air device is determined by whether the parent/student purchased the MacBook Air Protection Plan Coverage.
+Responsibility for loss or damage of a MacBook Air device is determined by whether the parent and/or student opted for Protection Plan Coverage.

-Students leaving Spartanburg School District Seven or transferring within the district during the school year must return the MacBook Air (including power cords, protective cover, and any other school-issued accessories) before leaving the school.
+Students transferring out of or leaving Spartanburg School District Seven during the school year must return the MacBook Air (including power cords, protective cover, and any other district- or school-issued accessories) before leaving the school.

-If a student does not return his/her MacBook Air upon leaving the district, the student/parent/guardian may be subject to criminal complaint and/or civil liability.
+If a student does not return his/her MacBook Air upon leaving the district, the student will be subject to criminal prosecution or civil liability.
 The student will also be required to pay the replacement cost for a new MacBook Air.

-If a student does not purchase the MacBook Air Protection Plan Coverage and their MacBook Air is damaged when it is returned, that student is responsible for all costs for repairs or replacement.
-If a student is covered under the plan, one repair per year is covered unless the student causes intentional damage, in which case the student is responsible for the repair.
+If a student opts out of the Protection Plan Coverage and their MacBook Air is damaged when it is returned, that student is responsible for all costs for repairs or replacement.
+If a student is covered under the plan, repairs are covered unless the student breaks the device more than once or causes intentional damage, in which case the student will pay for the repair.